RockefellerArchiveCenter/archivematica-local/ingest.md

 ## Manual Ingest

+### Start the Ingest

+1. In the **Transfer tab**, select the appropriate transfer type from the drop down menu.
+Enter the name of the transfer in the *Transfer name* field.

+2. To select the transfer directory, click *Browse*.
+Select the directory to ingest into Archivematica, then click *Add*.

+3. Click *Start Transfer*.

+4. When *Job: Approve standard transfer*, appears on the screen, select *Approve transfer*.

+5. Complete any microservice that requires human intervention.
+When *Micro-service: Create SIP from Transfer* has completed, proceed to the **Ingest tab**.

 ### Manual Matching

 \*\*\*file names are sanitized during ingest--so if the original filename has spaces or special characters in it, they are now underscores--this affects filtering objects